 Who Were the Sadducees

-In the New Testament, we come across two religious sects that oppose Jesus: the Pharisees and the Sadducees.
+In the New Testament and in The Chosen—a TV show about the life of Jesus—we come across two religious sects that oppose Jesus: the Pharisees and the Sadducees.
 Who were the Sadducees?
-The Sadducees are mentioned less often, but this particular Jewish sect actually held a lot of power during the time of Jesus.
+The Sadducees are mentioned less often in the Bible, but this particular Jewish sect actually held a lot of power during the time of Jesus.
 The Sadducees held control over the Temple and the Sanhedrin (the Jewish council) and benefited from Roman rule.

 There are many facets to the Sadducees, and we’re going to take a closer look at their history, their appearances in the New Testament, their beliefs, and what happened to this sect.